elissaleehj/SQL-Sample-Query/README.md

 # SQL Query Portfolio

+All queries were written by using sample database from Mode.com.
 You can check the query and results by accessing the link below.
 I have also attached the sample query in this respository for convenience.